 Still worried?
 Discuss your fears with your doctor.
 He or she can recommend an exercise program, or a physical therapist that can design a program just for your needs.
 The same is true if you have mobility issues.
 You may be limited in what you can do to strengthen your legs or improve your balance, for example, but you can build your arm strength to help support your weight.

-For more on aging and health, try the HowStuffWorks articles listed on the next page.
+For more on aging and health, try the HowStuffWorks articles listed below.